 Mastering the Art of French Cuisine/Cooking/Cookery

 Wednesday, 27 June 2012

-The great Nora Ephron passed away yesterday, aged 71, following a battle with leukemia that began in 2006.
+The great Nora Ephron passed away on June 26th of 2012, aged 71, following a battle with leukemia that began in 2006.
 She had many strings to her bow, but most notably wrote the screenplays to some of the best loved films ever to grace the big screen, many of which she also directed and produced.
 She wrote the following lists — of things she won't and will miss — in 2010 and used them to close her book, I Remember Nothing.

 (Source: I Remember Nothing: And Other Reflections; Image: Nora Ephron, via.)

 What I Won't Miss

 Bad dinners like the one we went to last night

 Polls that show that 32 percent of the American people believe in creationism

 The sound of the vacuum cleaner

 E-mail.
 I know I already said it, but I want to emphasize it.